MdSajid1044/NeuroFuzzy-RVFL_2024/README.md

 Description of Files
 ---------------------
 ```
 Neuro_Fuzzy_RVFL_main.m: This is the main file to run selected models on datasets.
-In the path variable specificy the path to the folder containing the codes and datasets on which you wish to run the algorithm.
+In the path variable, specify the path to the folder containing the codes and datasets on which you wish to run the algorithm.
-Neuro_Fuzzy_RVFL_train.m: the main file calls this file for the training and testing process.
+Neuro_Fuzzy_RVFL_train.m: the main file calls this file for training and testing.
 relu.m: Code of the relu activation function.
 sigmoid.m: Code of the sigmoid activation function.

 Note: The codes are optimized for efficiency.
 The codes have been cleaned for better readability.
 For the detailed experimental setup, please follow the paper.

-We have re-run and checked the codes only in a few datasets, so if you find any bugs/issues, please write to M. Sajid (phd2101241003@iiti.ac.in).
+We have re-run and checked the codes only in a few datasets,
+so if you find any bugs/issues, please write to M. Sajid (phd2101241003@iiti.ac.in, sajid.mathml@gmail.com).
 ```
 Acknowledgement
 ---------------------